Home » Blog » How To Master The Knuckleball

 How to Throw a Knuckleball

 When it comes to the real technique of throwing a knuckleball as great as R.A Dickey and Tim Wakefield, not everybody knows it.
-That’s why I’ve created a step-by-step guide for anyone to follow if they want to learn how to throw a knuckleball perfectly.
+That’s why I’ve created a step-by-step guide for anyone to follow if they want to learn how to throw a knuckleball in baseball.

 Step 1: Gripping the Baseball for a Knuckleball